astrimbu/research/content/NeRF.md

 ---
 title: NeRF Representing Scenes as Neural Radiance Fields for View Synthesis
-tags:
-  - computer-science
-  - computer-vision
+aliases:
-  - 2020
+  - Neural Radiance Field
 ---

 https://arxiv.org/abs/2003.08934

-### Summary of "NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis"

 The paper "NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis" introduces a novel approach to synthesizing novel views of complex 3D scenes using neural networks.
 The key contribution is the representation of a scene as a continuous 5D function that outputs the color and volume density at any given point in space and viewing direction.
 This 5D function, referred to as a Neural Radiance Field (NeRF), is optimized using a sparse set of input images of the scene along with their corresponding camera poses.